Blanchet House: Services

 Blanchet House serves three meals a day to anyone in need, Monday through Saturday, with capacity to serve 1,500 meals a day.
 Multnomah County had expended $431,000 to fund Blanchet's "day service".
 Multnomah County announced in February 2025 about its proposed to stop funding Blanchet's day programs.
 Executive director expressed dissatisfaction about the cut.

-Blanchet intends to open a 75-bed overnight homeless shelter for women in Slabtown part of Northwest Portland where it has purchased a building in August 2025 It is preparing for opening as of October 2025.
-It was originally proposed at St. Stephen's Episcopal Church in downtown.
+Blanchet House opened a 75-bed overnight homeless shelter for women in Slabtown part of Northwest Portland in February 2026.
+The women's shelter was originally proposed at St. Stephen's Episcopal Church in downtown.
 Some nearby neighbors raised concerns about tents and RVs appearing near the shelter to engage in activities not allowed at shelter, such as drugs, sex and alcohol based on their experience with activities that occurred around warning shelters operated by Multnomah County.
 A community meeting was held and residents voiced concerns about vagueness of the plan, trash, tents and drug use.